Satvik3799/Crystal_Kyber/README.md

-# Crystal_Kyber
-Crystal Kyber C code for AJIT Processor
+This branch is for Crystal Kyber, where NTT operation uses two threads of the AJIT processor.